textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 </div>

 Argument #1
 : `_ui` (for 'user interface') and begins with the event to which it refers.
-For example, on the Write administration panel the event is `article_ui`, and on the Files administration panel the event is `file_ui`.
+For example, on the Write panel the event is `article_ui`, and on the Files panel the event is `file_ui`.
 Straightforward.

 Argument #2
 : The `$step`, is usually the part of the panel that contains the widget or any of its controls you wish to change.
-For example, on the Write administration panel, the Article image control has a `$step` called `article_image` and the Custom fields widget has one called `custom_fields`, and so on.
+For example, on the Write panel, the Article image control has a `$step` called `article_image` and the Custom fields widget has one called `custom_fields`, and so on.

 Arguments 3, 4, and 5 are optional depending on what you're trying to do...